Cleveland Employment Lawyer Fighting for Employees

 Employment law in Ohio is very complicated.
 There are unique procedural steps that employees must follow before they can bring certain employment law claims.
-Taking the wrong steps can mean you lose your right to bring a claim altogether.
-In addition, there are strict time limits for bringing employment law claims.
-The length of time an employee has to bring a particular claim can vary greatly, and failing to move quickly enough will forever bar the employee from bringing the claim.
-Some of these time limits are extremely short, requiring action in as short as thirty days or less.
+Taking the wrong steps might mean you lose your right to bring a claim altogether.
+In addition, there are strict time limits for bringing employment law cases.
+The length of time an employee has to bring a particular employment lawsuit can vary greatly, and failing to move quickly enough will forever bar the employee from bringing the claim.
+Some of these time limits are extremely short, requiring action in as short as 30 days or less.
 Besides these procedural traps, there are many defenses employers use to avoid liability.
-You need a lawyer who has enough experience to spot—and avoid—those traps and defenses.
+You need an employment law attorney with enough experience to spot—and avoid—those traps and defenses.
 Just as importantly, evidence in employment discrimination cases can be difficult to find.
 Without enough experience, an attorney may not know where to look.
-You need an attorney who knows where evidence of discrimination “hides,” and how to get it.
+You need an employment lawyer who knows where evidence of discrimination “hides,” and how to get it.

 You’re here because you need an employment lawyer.
 That’s what we are.
-Representing employees is what we do—and we have more than 50 years of combined experience doing it.
+Representing employees is how we have dedicated our careers—and we have more than 50 years of combined experience doing it.

-If you are searching for a civil rights or employment lawyer, chances are you’ve been through something difficult and need somewhere to turn for help.
-You might be facing troubles that threaten your career and your family’s financial future.
-We have probably helped someone in your situation before, and are here to help you.
+If you are searching for a Cleveland employment lawyer, chances are you’ve been through something difficult and need somewhere to turn for help.
+You might be facing threats to your career and your family’s financial future.
+We have probably helped someone in your situation before and are here to help you.

-At Bolek Besser Glesius LLC, we know it can be scary going into the legal process, and we will help you through it to the end.
-We are devoted to justice, and to helping you get it.
+We know it’s scary going into the legal process.
+We will help you through it to the end.
+We are devoted to justice and want to get it for you.